Pylons/pyramid/docs/glossary.rst

      was created by Ian Bicking.

    resource
-     An object representing a node in the resource tree of an application.
+     An object representing a node in the :term:`resource tree` of an application.
 If :mod:`traversal` is used, a resource is an element in the resource tree traversed by the system.
 When traversal is used, a resource becomes the :term:`context` of a :term:`view`.
 If :mod:`url dispatch` is used, a single resource is generated for each request and is used as the context of a view.

+   resource tree
+     A nested set of dictionary-like objects, each of which is a :term:`resource`.
+The act of :term:`traversal` uses the resource tree to find a :term:`context`.

+   domain model
+     Persistent data related to your application.
+For example, data stored in a relational database.
+In some applications, the :term:`resource tree` acts as the domain model.

    traversal
      The act of descending "up" a tree of resource objects from a root resource in order to find a :term:`context`.
 The :app:`Pyramid` :term:`router` performs traversal of resource objects when a :term:`root